stackrox/stackrox/migrator/README.md

     _ "github.com/stackrox/rox/migrator/migrations/m_{currentDBVersion}_to_m_{currentDBVersion+1}_{summary_of_migration}"
     ```

-7. Increment the `currentDBVersion` sequence number variable used from `pkg/migrations/internal/seq_num.go` by one.
+7. Increment the `CurrentDBVersionSeqNum` sequence number variable used from `pkg/migrations/internal/seq_num.go` by one.

 8. To better understand how to write the `migration.go` and `migration_test.go` files, look at existing examples
 in `migrations` directory, or at the examples listed below.